-- Fiori has seen a bizarre growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.
+- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 - We provide the real story on Fiori apps and an estimate of how much Fiori apps are currently being used.